rasin-tsukuba/rasin-tsukuba.github.io/_posts/2020-8-19-Introduction-to-GNN-Note-2.md

 #### MoNet

 Monti proposed a spatial-domain model (MoNet) on non-Euclidean domains which could generalize several previous techniques.
-The Geodesic GNN (GCNN) and Anisotropic CNN (ACNN) on manifolds or GCn and DCNN on graphs could be formulated as particular instances of MoNet.
+The Geodesic GNN (GCNN) and Anisotropic CNN (ACNN) on manifolds or GCN and DCNN on graphs could be formulated as particular instances of MoNet.

 We use \\(x\\) to denote the node in the graph and \\(y \in N_x\\) to denote the neighbor node of \\(x\\).
 The MoNet model computes the *pseudo-coordinates* \\(u(x, y)\\) between the node and its neighbor and uses a weighting function among these coordinates: